 Outside mediation can also prove productive when parties to an intrastate conflict have been unable to compromise.
 For example, foreign countries can try to bring the warring groups to diplomatic talks.
-This was the case in Northern Ireland in the 1990s after three decades of fighting between the region’s pro-British Protestants and pro-Irish Catholics.
+Such was the case in Northern Ireland in the 1990s after three decades of fighting between the region’s pro-British Protestants and pro-Irish Catholics.
 With the support of the British and Irish governments—and mediation by U.S. Senator George Mitchell—Northern Ireland’s opposing parties signed a peace deal called the Good Friday Agreement, and violence largely ended.

 Foreign countries can also use sanctions to incentivize one or both parties in intrastate conflicts to come to the negotiating table or implement reforms.
-This occurred in 1986 when the U.S. Congress passed the Comprehensive Anti-Apartheid Act, which imposed economic sanctions on South Africa for its violent discrimination against Black South Africans.
+That situation occurred in 1986 when the U.S. Congress passed the Comprehensive Anti-Apartheid Act, which imposed economic sanctions on South Africa for its violent discrimination against Black South Africans.

 Ultimately, countries have a limited ability to respond to intrastate conflicts elsewhere because of sovereignty—the principle that countries have the authority to control what happens within their borders.
 However, some experts argue that a rethink of traditional understandings of sovereignty is required in an era in which one country’s domestic issues can trigger global consequences.
-According to this line of thinking, when countries fail to protect their citizens or do not meet their obligations to other countries to control infectious disease or prevent terrorism, these countries forfeit their right to sovereignty, and foreign countries can and should intervene.
+According to that line of thinking, when countries fail to protect their citizens or do not meet their obligations to other countries to control infectious disease or prevent terrorism, those countries forfeit their right to sovereignty, and foreign countries can and should intervene.